Phazorknight/Cogito/COGITO/DynamicFootstepSystem/Readme.md

 	- You also can adjust their weights individually.
 Higher weights are more likely to be selected

 ### Footstep Surface
-When placed on an object in the scene it will determine what footstep sounds will be played when stepping on that object.
+When this script is attached to an object in the scene it will determine what footstep sounds will be played when stepping on that object.
-You must assign a footstep profile or you will get a generic footstep sound.
+You must assign a footstep profile or you will still get a generic footstep sound.

 ### Footstep Material Library
 A resource that contains an array of Footstep Material Profiles.
 I recommend saving this as a resource.
-The Footstep Material Profiles don't necessarily have to be saved as resources, they can be created inside the Footstep Material Library.
+You can create them in a similar way to how I described creating Footstep Profiles The Footstep Material Profiles don't necessarily have to be saved as resources, they can be created inside the Footstep Material Library.
+- Click Add Element
+- Click the down arrow and click "New Footstep Material Profile"
+- Click the footstep material profile
+- Assign a material to detect and a footstep profile

 ### Footstep Material Profile
 Contains a material and a Footstep Profile.
 When the specified material is detected the specified Footstep Profile will be used.